What You’ll Learn 🖥️

 Appearance on screen

-The Video display presents content-sensitive acquired video information.
+The Video display presents context-sensitive, acquired video information.

 Camera (video) settings